exasol-labs/exasol-labs-community-edition/README.md

 ### 🪟 VMware Workstation Pro (Windows)

-1️⃣ **Install VMware Workstation Pro 25H2**
+1️⃣ **Install or Update to VMware Workstation Pro 25H2**
    - Download the latest version from the [VMware website](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
    - Follow the on-screen instructions.
-Installation usually takes less than 10 minutes.
+Installation usually takes less than 5 minutes.
    - 🔁 Reboot your Windows machine after installation to activate all components.

 2️⃣ **Download the `Exasol_Community_Edition_v8_202xxx_vmware.ova`**
    - Get the **VMware Edition (Exasol_Community_Edition_v8_202xxx_vmware.ova)** from the [Exasol Community Edition Download Page](https://www.exasol.com/free-signup-community-edition/).
+   - Download size is around 14 GB and should take less than 10 minutes to complete, depending on your internet connection speed.

 3️⃣ **Import the OVA file**
    - Open **VMware Workstation Pro** → *File > Open* or → *Click the icon > Open a Virtual Machine*.
    - Select the downloaded `.ova` file and click **Import**.
    - The import process usually takes less than 5 minutes to complete.
    - All optimal settings (CPU, RAM, storage, network) are already preconfigured for you.
+No manual configuration needed.

 4️⃣ **Start the Virtual Machine**
    - Select the imported VM and click **Power on this virtual machine**.